TodePond/TodePondDotCom/sky/peace-2025/readme.md

 Those of us aiming for world peace often end up fighting each other.
 I ask you: How on *earth* are we going to create peace for the planet if we can't even create peace in our own Signal chat? or in our creative community? or in our hometown?

-And peace spreads!
+Peace spreads!
 Unfortunately, conflict spreads faster.
 Nine people at peace easily becomes ten.
-But nine people at war easily becomes ninety.
+Nine people at war easily becomes ninety.
 These are the forces of nature that we have to contend with.
 It's entropy, and we're the information: Conflict is chaos and noise and nonsense.
 Peace is a delicate moving structure that requires work and effort and sacrifice.

 But like I said, I know nothing about peace because it's something I take for granted.
-Despite my complaints, I have it in abundance, yet still I wish for more, because wishes are cheap!
+Despite my complaints, I'm privileged enough to have it in abundance, yet still I wish for more, because wishes are cheap!
 They only cost thoughts, so I'll keep wishing for peace at christmas for as long as I can think.

 <br>